 Clean Indoor Air

 In most cases, the cleanest air around you will be indoors, but due to a lack of circulation and ventilation, studies show that the opposite can be true too.
 Sometimes indoor air is worse than the polluted air outside.
 One way to combat this issue is through the use of an indoor air purifier to ensure that the air inside of your home or office is as clean as possible.
+If you have a camper van or caravan you’ll still want to get an air purifier to keep the air clean.
+Using compact air purifiers are your best bet for small indoor spaces.
 Ensure that the air purifier you purchase includes a genuine hepa filter – as it’s the only type that can filter out 99% of the minuscule particles found in polluted air.
 Changing the filters regularly on these devices will ensure that they continue to filter and clean the air entering your indoor spaces.

 Wear a Mask